UAE: Temperatures hit new low of 6.6ºC in this part of the country

 Owners of the two offices were ordered to settle unresolved issues with their employees and fulfil their obligations towards them

-After a previous dip of 8.8ºC in the UAE, the country recorded a new low temperature today of a chilly 6.6ºC.
+After a previous dip of 8.8ºC in the UAE, the country recorded a new chilly low of 6.6ºC today.

 And where, you might ask, did the mercury hit this low?
 Well, its none other than one of the most visited mountain ranges in the country.